Turkish prosecutor seeks extradition of NBA's Kanter over Gulen links: Anadolu

 ISTANBUL (Reuters) - Turkish prosecutors are seeking the extradition of New York Knicks center Enes Kanter over his links to the U.S.-based cleric accused of orchestrating a failed coup in 2016, state-owned Anadolu news agency said.

-Kanter, a vocal critic of President Tayyip Erdogan, was indicted by a Turkish court last year over alleged membership of an “armed terrrorist group” after being contacted repeatedly by people close to Islamic preacher Fethullah Gulen.
+Kanter, a vocal critic of President Tayyip Erdogan, was indicted by a Turkish court last year over alleged membership of an “armed terrorist group” after being contacted repeatedly by people close to Islamic preacher Fethullah Gulen.

 The Istanbul prosecutors’ office was not immediately available to comment on the report on Wednesday.